 The Porcelain Dental Crown Procedure

 The life expectancy of the typical dental crown is five to ten years.
 If the crown is milled in a CEREC or other CAD/CAM machine, the life expectancy can be slightly shorter.
-However, the dental crowns produced in our on-site lab have been shown to, with proper care, last for 35 years or more.
+However, the dental crowns produced in our on-site lab have, with proper care, lasted for 35 years or more.

 While our process helps create dental crowns that are surprisingly durable, you will play a role in their longevity.
 Fortunately, not much special care is needed to keep crowns attractive and strong.